vdhamer/Photo-Club-Hub/.github/README.md

 <a/></p>

-The `portfolio` level holds the images that are associated with one particular photo club.
-The `photo club` level is the higher level at which
-1. a club's membership list is maintained,
-2. portfolios are maintained for each club member ("curated images"),
+An alternative navigation path is provided in the "Who's Who" screen.
+This allows the user to find a known photographer without knowing the club associations:

+* photographer1
+  * photo club A
+      * images of photographer 1 in context of club A
+  * photo club B (optional)
+      * images of photographer 1 in context of club B

+* photographer2
+  * photo club A (or B or whatever)
+      * images of photographer 2 in context of club A

-3. the actual images in the portfolios are hosted
+Both views of the data thus emphasise images in the context of membership of clubs.

-<a/></p>

-For comparison, this is what a typical photographer's website looks like (using the same notation):
+For comparison, a photographer's personal website stresses the photographer's images, but without associations to clubs:

 * website for photographer1 (hosted on site1)
   * photo galleryA (e.g. portraits)